darinz/DL/03_Learning_Process/04_optimization_algorithms.md

 \end{align}
 ```

-**Properties:**
-- Adapts to gradient variance
+- **Intuition:** Adapts to the variance of the gradient, leading to better convergence and robustness.
-- Better convergence than Adam
-- More robust to noise
+- **Properties:** More robust to noise than Adam.

 ### RAdam